johnroutledge/milestone-project-4/README.md

 *Product Pages*
 * Clear pictures of the products.
 * Ability to sort products by name and price.
+* Gives store admin access to edit/delete options.
+Delete also has a confirmation modal for enhanced UX.

 *Product Details Page*
 * The product detail page gives a larger image.
 * Also gives users the ability to select a quantity to add to the basket.
+* Gives store admin access to edit/delete options.
+Delete also has a confirmation modal for enhanced UX.

+*Add & Edit Product Pages*
+* These pages give the store admin the ability to add new products and edit existing ones.

 *Basket Page*
 * Shows all the products in the basket.